bossenti/incubator-streampipes-website/documentation/website/blog/2020-07-26-hello-modbus.md

 <!--truncate--><br>

 ## Introduction
-In recent years, IoT has developed from a vague concept into a valuable and applicable instrument that can be used in industry.
+In recent years, IoT has developed from a vague concept into a valuable and applicable tool that can be used in industry.
 Accordingly, for more and more companies it is not just about participating in a hype, but about the necessity to remain competitive.
 Albeit, when attempting to implement IIoT applications, problems often arise already in the first steps: data gathering on the edge level and transferring into the cloud. <br>
 For sure, if you order a brand-new machine, it will probably be IIoT-enabled, and these issues are unlikely to occur.
 In the industry, however, there are many machines that are still in use, even though they have already passed their twenties or thirties.
-These are especially used by small and medium-sized companies (the famous German Mittelstand).
+These are especially used by small and medium-sized companies (e.g. the famous German Mittelstand).
-Since the purchase of a new machine represents an enormous investment for these companies, they usually try to use machines for a longer period of time. <br>
+Since the purchase of a new machine represents an enormous investment for these companies, they usually try to use machines until it is no longer possible. <br>
 Over time, they upgrade the machines step by step and adapt them to new needs (called *retrofitting*).
 One approach here could be, for example, to install smart sensors in a machine and let them transfer data to the cloud.
 Alternatively, IIoT can be brought directly to the PLCs.
 This can be achieved by using a converter